melksshake/DigitalSpeedometer/README.md

 Project, where speed values are generated in background in the Service (`SpeedValuesService`).
 Then values are sent to Activity (`MainActivity`), that has fullscreen custom digital speedometer view (`DigitalSpeedometerView`).
 While app is running, device screen won't turn of.

+Project consists of 2 modules:
+- app module with custom view;
+- data-source module with business logic.

 This project shows using:
 1. AIDL interfaces (Android Interface Definition Language) for interaction between `SpeedValuesService` and `MainActivity`, where service is generating speed values, based on time-dependent periodic function (sum of sinuses).